ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-Again, the logic is very similar as before.
-There's an extra check in the `CanCompare` to check that the actual value is not `null`, because we need to be able to determine the type of the actual value.
+Once again, the logic is very similar to before.
+An additional check is included in the `CanCompare` method to ensure that the actual value is not `null`, as we need to determine the type of the actual value.
 If the actual value implements the `IParsable<T>` interface, the `Compare` method is called to compare the expected value with the actual value.

-Both classes use the `GenericParsableParser` class which contains a couple of handy helper methods.
-First, the `ImplementsSupportedIParsable` is used to check if the type implements the `IParsable<T>` interface.
+Both classes use the `GenericParsableParser` class, which contains a couple of handy helper methods.
+First, the `ImplementsSupportedIParsable` method is used to check if the type implements the `IParsable<T>` interface.
+The implementation is shown below:

 ```csharp
 public static bool ImplementsSupportedIParsable(Type type)